-Speaking at the Dedication and Donation ceremony, Acting Chief Justice, His Lordship Justice Julius Ansah, described the Complex as “decent, comfortable and conducive to the work of courts in the country.”
+In an address, the Acting Chief Justice, His Lordship Justice Julius Ansah, described the Complex as “decent, comfortable and conducive to the work of courts in the country.”
 He said the facility has come not quite long when the Lady Chief Justice during her tour of some courts in the country, expressed concern about the poor state of court structures, lack of general facilities, poor working environment among others .
 He said this situation has compelled Judges and staff of the Judicial service to work under trying conditions.

-He was therefore delighted that Okyeman committed to improving infrastructure of the Judiciary.
-“In providing this beautiful building for use by the courts in Kyebi, the chiefs and people of Akyem Abuakwa are demonstrating the kind of cooperation that Her Ladyship has called for”, he said.
+Justice Ansah noted that Okyeman’s commitment to improving court infrastructure is worth commending.
+"In providing this beautiful building for use by the courts in Kyebi, the chiefs and people of Akyem Abuakwa are demonstrating the kind of cooperation that Her Ladyship has called for."

-The Member of Parliament for Akim Abuakwa South Constituency and Minister for Works and Housing, Hon.
-Samuel Atta Akyea was equally delighted at the building and told the gathering that he was collaborating with the Judiciary to ensure decent and appropriate infrastructure for all courts in the country.
+The Member of Parliament for Akim Abuakwa South, who is also the Minister of Works and Housing, Mr Samuel Atta Akyea pledged to collaborate with the Judiciary to ensure that there are decent and appropriate court infrastructure across the country.

-For his part, the Municipal Chief Executive for East Akim, Mr. Owusu Tuwm Ampofo was happy that the edifice has come to add to the architecture beauty of Kyebi.
+For his part, the East Akim Municipal Chief Executive, Mr. Owusu Tuwm Ampofo was happy that the edifice has come to add to the architecture beauty of Kyebi.
 He described the Court Complex which started in 2004 with work stalled at some stage, but now completed, as a milestone in governance, taking into consideration the years spent in completing it.
-He expressed profound appreciation to the Okyenhene for ensuring its completion after it stalled.
+He expressed profound appreciation to the Okyenhene for ensuring its completion after work stalled for some time.

 The President of the Eastern Region Bar Association, Mr. Amoako Adjei, appealed to the people of Akyem Abuakwa to resort to the use of Alternative Dispute Resolution (ADR) instead of litigation.
 “The presence of this Court should not motivate you to litigate but to make use of ADR to resolve your disputes and any other differences”, he said.